2200031825/auction/README.md

 npm install

-Start backend
+Start the backend server

 npm start

-Start frontend
+Start the frontend development server

 npm start

 Purpose of the Project

-This project was created to demonstrate skills in:
+This project demonstrates practical skills in:

-Full-stack development
+Full-stack application development

-REST API creation
+Building and consuming REST APIs

-User authentication
+User authentication with JWT

-SQL database integration
+SQL database design and integration

-Building a functional working application
+Implementing a functional auction workflow